linyife/linyife.github.io/index.md

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at yflin@stu.pku.end.cn<br>

-**<font color="#990000">I will be joining the School of Environment at Tsinghua University in the Fall of 2026 as a Ph.D. candidate.
+**<font color="#990000">I will join the School of Environment at Tsinghua University in the Fall of 2026 as a Ph.D. candidate.
 Under the supervision of Professor Bin Zhao, I will be part of the Air Pollution and Climate Research Team, focusing on the numerical modeling of atmospheric aerosols.</font>**<br>

 ---